kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 8. Capture screenshot of the failed build, save it along as part of your submission.

-9. Create a Dockerfile on the root of the project directory for this dotnet project. *Hint shown in during lecturer day3.
+9. Create a Dockerfile on the root of the project directory for this dotnet project. *Hint shown  during lecturer day3.

 10. Commit the Dockefile into your github repository.